BagelNetwork/Client/python/README.md

 13. **Add image:**

-In BagelDB we can add image also.
+In Bagel we can add image also.
 Here is an example of adding image to cluster.
 It supports almost every image format.

 ```python
 filename = "your_img.png"